drduh/macOS-Security-and-Privacy-Guide/README.md

 verify-options show-uid-validity
 with-fingerprint
 ```
-These settings will configure GnuPG to use SSL when fetching new keys and prefer strong cryptographic primitives.

-See also [ioerror/duraconf/configs/gnupg/gpg.conf](https://github.com/ioerror/duraconf/blob/master/configs/gnupg/gpg.conf).
-You should also take some time to read [OpenPGP Best Practices](https://help.riseup.net/en/security/message-security/openpgp/best-practices).

 If you don't already have a keypair, create one using `gpg --gen-key`.
-Also see [drduh/YubiKey-Guide](https://github.com/drduh/YubiKey-Guide).
+Also see [drduh/YubiKey-Guide](https://github.com/drduh/YubiKey-Guide) to secure store the private key on hardware.

-Read [online](https://alexcabal.com/creating-the-perfect-gpg-keypair/) [guides](https://security.stackexchange.com/questions/31594/what-is-a-good-general-purpose-gnupg-key-setup) and practice encrypting and decrypting email to yourself and your friends.
+Read [online](https://alexcabal.com/creating-the-perfect-gpg-keypair/) [guides](https://security.stackexchange.com/questions/31594/what-is-a-good-general-purpose-gnupg-key-setup) and [practice](https://help.riseup.net/en/security/message-security/openpgp/best-practices) encrypting and decrypting email to yourself and your friends.
 Get them interested in this stuff!

 ## OTR